Amar-Gill/amar-vault/blog-posts/react-leaflet-custom-control.md

 - We update `<Map>` to have a state for the position value.
 - We create a `<LocationMarker />` component, which renders the `<Marker>` and `<Popup>` components imported from `react-leaflet`
-- We pass `setPosition` as a prop into `<LocationMarker />` so the map get's centered on the clicked location
+- We pass `setPosition` as a prop into `<LocationMarker />` so the map get's centered on the clicked location, when the click event is processed by the `<LocationMarker />` component
+- Through the `useMapEvents` hook, we can define an event handler for the click event, and also get access to the `Map` object, so we may call the `flyTo` method, centering the map view on the newly place marker
+- Finally the `<Popup>` component can be a child of the `<Marker>` component, and it can include basic html inside; we show the latitude and longitude information of the positon in our example

+### Creating our Custom Control
+In this example we will add a text input control that allows us to look up an address, and have the map set it's view to the location.
+It's the same functionality you'd expect for Google maps.

+We will leverage the [Geoapify]() api for the address look up functionality.
+It has a generous request limit of 3000 api calls daily for the free tier, which is handy for prototyping.
+Geoapify also has a handy (npm pa)